PhD in Rehabilitation Sciences

 The PhD in Rehabilitation Sciences program is an interdisciplinary program that requires completion of 88 semester credit hours post-baccalaureate, including 76 semester credit hours of course work and 12 semester credit hours of dissertation.
 Up to 24 semester credit hours may be transferred from an approved graduate program.
 Students entering the program who hold a bachelor’s degree or a graduate degree without a research thesis (e.g., master’s thesis or equivalent ) must successfully complete a preliminary research project within the PhD program prior to embarking on dissertation research.
 All students must successfully complete a qualifying examination for admission to candidacy prior to beginning the dissertation.
 All students must successfully complete a doctoral dissertation.

-The PhD in Rehabilitation Sciences curriculum consists of five content areas: Rehabilitation Sciences core, pedagogy and teaching, approved electives, research tools, and research (including dissertation).
-Students will enroll in courses at TTUHSC and TTU and will enroll continuously in Summer, Fall, and Spring semesters.
-Students will select primary and secondary areas of emphasis in rehabilitation sciences based on their career goals.
-Doctoral students may pursue research in clinical anatomy, clinical biomechanics, clinical musculoskeletal rehabilitation, clinical neuromuscular and postural control, or clinical behavior in rehabilitation.
+The PhD in Rehabilitation Sciences curriculum consists of five content areas: rehabilitation sciences core, pedagogy and teaching, research tools, approved electives, and research (including dissertation).
+Students will enroll in courses primarily at TTUHSC but will have an opportunity to take courses at TTU.
+Students enroll continuously in Summer, Fall, and Spring semesters.
+Students will select primary and secondary emphases in rehabilitation research areas based on their career goals and mentorship from a faculty advisor.
+Doctoral students may pursue research emphases in clinical anatomy, clinical biomechanics, clinical musculoskeletal rehabilitation, clinical neuromuscular and postural control, or clinical behavior in rehabilitation.

 The PhD in Rehabilitation Sciences program provides students an opportunity to acquire knowledge about educational theories and methods, practice and implement teaching skills, and organize and deliver curricula appropriate for a career in higher education.
 This objective is achieved through required course work and practical teaching experiences supervised by program faculty.